Revivals and Arrivals

 That same night, just a few blocks away, Eugene composer/pianist Paul Safar and singer Nancy Wood’s Love Truffle plays jazzy pop from Ellington, Hendrix and more.

 Wait, you want new music, you say?
-Best bet is the free performance Sunday afternoon, June 1, by Emblems Quintet at the UO’s new Tykeson Rehearsal Hall, 961 E 18th Avenue.
-The ensemble members hail from the U.S, South Africa, Canada and beyond, and two — Portland oboist Clarissa Osborn and Michigan bassoonist/composer Brandon Scott Rumsey are UO alumni.
+Best bet is the free performance Sunday afternoon, June 3, by Emblems Quintet at the UO’s new Tykeson Rehearsal Hall, 961 E 18th Avenue.
+The ensemble members hail from the U.S, South Africa, Canada and beyond, and two — Portland clarinetist Clarissa Osborn and Michigan bassoonist/composer Brandon Scott Rumsey are UO alumni.

 Along with Rumsey’s lively, tuneful 2016 Emblems, which gave the ensemble its name, the show features a world premiere by emerging composer Nathan Thatcher, a mid-20th-century classic by the pioneering American composer Ruth Crawford Seeger and a playful recent piece by Icelandic composer Finnur Karlsson.